 The more information we have, the better job we can do.
 That’s why it’s always nice to have a responsive client, at least in the first few months of the campaign where it is easy to do simple tweaks and ensure we are on the same page.

 When we take an overview of all of the work we have done in the past, there is one trend that is easy to spot.
-All of our most successful projects have one thing in common – client that is responsive, sets clear expectations, and is open to suggestions and recommendations.
+All of our most successful projects have one thing in common – clients that are responsive, set clear expectations, and are open to suggestions and recommendations.

 Advice for other business owners